kiwix/overview/CONTRIBUTING.md

 ### Submitting Code and Documentation Changes

-We still do not have project guidelines for all of the projects hosted in our [GitHub Organization](https://github.com/kiwix), which new repositories should follow during their creation.
+We still do project guidelines for all of the projects hosted in our [GitHub Organization](https://github.com/kiwix), which new repositories should follow during their creation.

 Our process for accepting changes operates by [Pull Request (PR)](https://help.github.com/articles/about-pull-requests/) and has a few steps: